Chocorean/supremacium-bot/README.md

 # supremacium-bot
-A discord bot for Supremacium Clash Royale bot
+A discord bot for Supremacium Clash Royale clan